PreciousOdiase/DevOps-Projects/AWS/Database Management with Amazon RDS.md

 ## 🔗 Step 4: Connecting RDS to EC2

-Once the RDS instance was available, I used the **endpoint and port** to connect from my EC2-hosted WordPress app (or Laravel in some other tests).
+Once the RDS instance was available, I used the **endpoint and port** to connect from my EC2-hosted WordPress app.

 ```bash
 mysql -h your-db-endpoint.rds.amazonaws.com -u admin -p